Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  the file packages and their permissions are copied

-   -  the CVS admin settings are copied (preamble, tracking mode, CVS Watch Mode), but the emails and the CVS permissions are not copied.

 After you validate the project registration, the Tuleap Team in charge of your platform reviews the information you submitted and decides